Financial Stability Report 2021:1

-Measures are required to reduce the risks linked to household indebtedness.
-Measures are needed in both housing and taxation policy.
-If such measures are not implemented, new macroprudential policy measures may need to be introduced, or the measures already implemented may need to be tightened going forward.
-The exemption introduced in the amortisation requirement for Swedish households should remain temporary.
+High household indebtedness makes it necessary to take measures within housing and tax policy.
+Otherwise, new macroprudential policy measures may need to be introduced, or the measures already implemented may need to be tightened going forward.